hakanergul/math_notes/my_thesis/istf_fixedpoint.md

 We do not know whether Caristi’s theorem fully extends to b-metric spaces.
 However, as we show in Chap.
 14, it does extend to partial metric spaces. {Kirk;Shahzad - Fixed Point Theory Distance Spaces - page 129}

+Theorem 4.1.3 (Caristi’s ﬁxed point theorem) –LetX be a complete metric space and ϕ : X → (−∞,∞] a proper, bounded below and lower semi-continuous function.
+Let T : X → X be a mapping such that d(x,Tx) ≤ ϕ(x) − ϕ(Tx) for all x∈ X. (4.3)
+Then there exists a point v ∈ X such that v = Tv and ϕ(v) < ∞.
+REMARK: The ﬁxed point of the mapping T in Theorem 4.1.3 need not be unique. {Agarwal;O'Regan;Sahu - Fixed Pointy Theory  for Lipschitzian-type - page 178}